solehudinmq/pistonqueue/README.md

 ## How to do a Stress Test

-Make sure 'consumer' is running in the systemd service, then to send a lot of data to the redis stream, you can follow these steps : [example/run_producer.txt](https://github.com/solehudinmq/pistonqueue/blob/development/example/run_producer.txt)
+Make sure 'consumer' is running in the systemd service, then to send a lot of data to the message broker, you can follow these steps : [example/run_producer.txt](https://github.com/solehudinmq/pistonqueue/blob/development/example/run_producer.txt)

 or if you want to do it on localhost only, here's an example : [example/test_on_localhost.txt](https://github.com/solehudinmq/pistonqueue/blob/development/example/test_on_localhost.txt)